 As illustrated above, the Steering Committee reviewed its perceived vulnerability to determine the potential impact of each hazard to the City.
 The Steering Committee began with the hazards identified in the 2015 Hazard Mitigation Plan and used the lists as a springboard in determining current perceived vulnerability For example, the City redefined the Terrorism hazard as Adversarial Events to broaden the scope to include office/school violence.
 City staff are cognizant of the increasing frequency of adversarial events, although the City has never experience one.
 In response, the Steering Committee increased its perceived vulnerability to Adversarial Events.
 Secondly, the City included homelessness as an identified hazard.
-Continued reports of increased homelessness throughout Los Angeles County coupled with increasing hazards to those experiencing homeless as a perceived hazard in order to take action to protect the community.
+Continued reports of increased homelessness throughout Los Angeles County coupled with increasing hazards to those experiencing homeless and the surrounding community prompted the City to take action in identifying homelessness as a perceived hazard in order to take action to protect the community.